sylhare/Minesweeper/README.md

 - A Selector to choose the board size
 - A button to start the game (and the Counter)
 - A winning feature (with a reward for betting the game)
+- Have the mine explode when you click on it
 - Have the number of mine to find
 - Some clean up